 A. Spearman & Company, Founder/Choreographer

-Sarah has held residencies at Berkeley Art Center, SAFEhouse for the Performing Arts, and Shotwell Studios.
-Her work was featured in the 2007 Women on the Way Dance Festival, the 23rd & 24th seasons of the West Wave Dance Festival at Z Space, the inaugural PUSHfest at ODC Theater, Dance In Revolting Times (DIRT) at Dance Mission Theater, Oakland Ballet’s East Bay DANCES, San Francisco Movement Arts Festival at Grace Cathedral, Summer Performance Festival (SPF9) at ODC, Concept 23 at the SF War Memorial Performing Arts Center, and the San Francisco International Arts Festival at Fort Mason.
+Sarah has held residencies at Berkeley Art Center, Dos Rios, SAFEhouse for the Performing Arts, and Shotwell Studios.
+Her work was featured in Women on the Way Dance Festival, the 23rd & 24th seasons of the West Wave Dance Festival at Z Space, the inaugural PUSHfest at ODC Theater, Dance In Revolting Times (D.I.R.T.) at Dance Mission Theater, Oakland Ballet’s East Bay DANCES, San Francisco Movement Arts Festival at Grace Cathedral, Summer Performance Festival (SPF9) at ODC, Concept 23 at the SF War Memorial Performing Arts Center, and the San Francisco International Arts Festival at Fort Mason.
 Sarah has been awarded the Della Davidson Prize (2019), Bay Area Dance Watch LiveBlessays Award (2015) and Leader of the Month (May 2014) and is the recipient of Curve Magazine’s Dancer/ Choreographer Award (2010).

 Sarah serves as an artist in residence in schools and offers private lessons and group classes in San Francisco and the East Bay.